 Rejected Belly Button Piercings – What You Need To Know

-Most people encounter a lot of rejection in their lives – romantically, while trying to land a job, and socially.
+Most people encounter a lot of rejection in their lives – romantically, socially or when trying to land a job.
 You never think you’ll have to add your rejected belly button piercing to that list, but it can happen.

 Belly button piercing rejections aren’t always that easy to spot though.
 How do you know when your dream of a cool belly button piercing is about to go up in smoke?
-And does that mean you’re destined to have a blingless belly for the rest of your life?
+Furthermore, does that mean you’re destined to have a bling-less belly for the rest of your life?

 What Is Belly Button Piercing Rejection?